sasinhe/Credit-Card-Fraud-Detector/README.md

 # Credit-Card-Fraud-Detector
-A data science project based on detecting credit card fraud from users shopping pattern
+A data science project based on detecting credit card fraud from the users shopping pattern